Waqas-Shah-42/Links-R-Us-2/README.md

 <sub>\*This project is based on the book [Hands-On Software Engineering with Golang](https://www.packtpub.com/product/hands-on-software-engineering-with-golang/9781838554491)</sub>

 Link-R-Us is a search engine.
-It will allows users to submit URLs.
+It allows users to submit URLs.
 The search engine will crawl these links, index their content and add any newly encountered links to its database for further crawling.

 The search engine implementation is based on PageRank algorithim based on the paper titled <i><b>The PageRank Citation Ranking: Bringing Order to the Web</b></i> by <cite>[Larry Page, Sergey Brin, Rajeev Motwani, and Terry Winograd][1]</cite>